 To be considered for our course, you must:

-Entry is also dependent on your success in the following:
+Entry is also dependent on you successfully passing the following:

 Further desirable skills pre-application: